-- Achieve an acceptable level of quality and management of water from the site in accordance with the prescribed statutory or Council guidelines for water management, and generally as outlined in the J. Wyndham Prince - Flood Management Strategy for Orchard Hills North precinct, dated 14 February 2023. - No residential allotment is to be located at a level lower than the 1% AEP flood level plus a freeboard of 500mm.
+- 1. Achieve an acceptable level of quality and management of water from the site in accordance with the prescribed statutory or Council guidelines for water management, and generally as outlined in the J. Wyndham Prince Orchard Hills North Precinct Stormwater and Flood Management Strategy (December 2021) - No residential allotment is to be located at a level lower than the 1% AEP flood level plus a freeboard of 500mm.
 Pedestrian and cycle pathways and open space may extend within the 1% AEP flood level, provided that the safe access criteria contained in the NSW Floodplain Manual are met. - 3.
-The detention basins adjacent to Claremont Creek and Werrington Creek should be located outside 1% AEP flood levels and above mainstream event from Claremont Creek and Werrington Creek. - 4.
-Stormwater management plans are to be prepared for the catchments covering Orchard Hills North and are to demonstrate how the quantity and quality of urban run-off as a result of development will be managed. - Stormwater detention is to reduce post development flows to less than pre-development levels at key comparison locations.
-It should be demonstrated that there will be no increase in runoff from the site as a result of the development under all durations for all storm events up to and including the 1% AEP. - 5.
+The detention basins adjacent to Claremont Creek and Werrington Creek should be located outside 1% AEP flood levels and above mainstream event from Claremont Creek. - 4.
+Stormwater management plans are to be prepared for the catchments covering Orchard Hills North and are to demonstrate how the quantity and quality of urban run-off as a result of development will be managed. - 5.
+Stormwater detention is to reduce post development flows to less than pre-development levels at key comparison locations.
+It should be demonstrated that there will be no increase in runoff from the site as a result of the development under all durations for all storm events up to and including the 1% AEP. - 6.
 All development is to incorporate water sensitive urban design (WSUD).
-A WSUD Strategy is to be submitted as part of any subdivision DA in accordance with Council's Water Sensitive Urban Design Policy (December 2013). - 6.
-Bioretention systems are to facilitate water harvesting and reuse for open space to be assessed as part of future development applications (DA). - 7.
-Water quality is to be managed by on-lot rainwater tanks, gross pollutant trap, ponds and rain gardens. - 8.
-Erosion control and bank stabilisation measures are to be incorporated within the riparian corridor where required. - 9.
-Secure the perimeter of the basins through suitable landscape treatment or fencing and sufficient lighting. - 10.
-Ensure the safety and security of residents and pedestrians by providing necessary signage. - 11.
-Subject to detailed design, additional lands may be required outside of the RE1 zone to provide for basins. - 12.
+A WSUD Strategy is to be submitted as part of any subdivision DA in accordance with Council's Water Sensitive Urban Design Policy (December 2013). - 7.
+Bioretention systems are to facilitate water harvesting and reuse for open space - 8.
+Water quality is to be managed by on-lot rainwater tanks, gross pollutant trap, ponds and rain gardens. - 9.
+Erosion control and bank stabilisation measures are to be incorporated within the riparian corridor where required. - 10.
+Secure the perimeter of the basins through suitable landscape treatment or fencing and sufficient lighting. - 11.
+Ensure the safety and security of residents and pedestrians by providing necessary signage. - 12.
+Subject to detailed design, additional lands may be required outside of the RE1 zone to provide for basins. - 13.
 Subdivision and Development Applications are to address the objectives and controls set out in the Flood Planning section of the Penrith DCP 2014.

-E17.7.3 Contaminated land management
+7.3 Contaminated land management

-Subdivision Development Applications, and all Development Applications, will need to be assessed against the requirements of section 4.4 Contaminated Land of Part C4 of the Penrith Development Control Plan 2014.
+Where applicable, Subdivision Development Applications will need to be assessed against the requirements of section 4.4 Contaminated Land of Part C4 of the Penrith Development Control Plan 2014.

-Subdivision Development Applications will be accompanied by a Stage 2 Detailed Site Investigation report as part of the submission documentation.
+Where applicable Subdivision Development Applications will be accompanied by a Stage 1 Preliminary Investigation report as part of the submission documentation.